emicklei/melrose/docs/garageband.md

 ### Install extension for Visual Studio Code

 [Visual Studio Code](https://code.visualstudio.com/download) is a popular free open-source file editor, sponsored by Microsoft, also available for Mac OSX.
-The Melrōse extension adds a few keyboard combinations to play and validate musical objects.
+The Melrōse extension adds keyboard combinations to play and validate musical objects.

-The folder to which you unzipped the downloaded archive, contains a file that ends with the name `.vsix`.
+The folder `/Applications/Melrose` contains a file that ends with the name `.vsix`.
 This file contains the source code of the extension.
 To install this extension, you need to open the Visual Studio Code Editor and go to `Code -> Preferences -> Extensions`.
 This opens the install extensions for your editor.